Fordalex/asteroid_game/readme.md

 ### Pong

 - Allow users to change the colour of their paddle.
-- Lobbies with people in should show for others to join.
 - Allow other users to view a game in progress.
+- Lobby needs to update without having to refresh.

 ### Acknowledgements